-When my girls and I were at the police station recently (I had to bring some of the officers cookies because I owed them.
-I filed a police report because I sincerely thought someone stole my wedding rings and the two officers that were assigned to the case spent a lot of time with me, and lot of time on the case, and then they had a really good lead… and then I found them.) we were walking out and there was a poster on the wall of a really bad car crash with a dummy all busted up.
-The girls were all over me about the poster: “Mommy, what happened to THAT guy???”…”Do you know him?”… “Is he dead?…Dead like Puppa Louie???”…and I told them that is what happens when people text and drive at the same time.
+My girls and I were at the police station recently.
+I had to bring cookies so some of the officers because I sort of owed them.
+I filed a police report because I thought someone stole my wedding rings and the two officers assigned to the case spent a lot of time on the case, and with me, and then they had a really good lead…and then I found them, in a drawer, in my bathroom.
+OOPSIE!)
+Anyway, we were walking out of the Cop Shop and there was a poster on the wall of a really bad car crash with a Dummy all busted up.
+The girls were all over me about the poster: “Mommy, what happened to THAT guy???”…”Do you know him?”… “Is he dead?…Dead like Puppa Lewie???”…and I told them that is what happens when people text and drive at the same time.

 I don’t care that neither one can text or drive right now.
 They’re still in car seats!
 But that poster was so gruesome, it’s going to take the jaws of life to remove it from their memories.

 That’s my motto.
 No topic off limits.
 Get it ALL out there.

 I’m certainly no expert (I laugh even as I write that) but I feel like there’s no such thing as too much prep work.
 So that’s what we did.
 We prepared.
 (Because even if it’s not “Elf Ears,” it will be something and there will be a next time).

 Me: What did you do when that kid said you had elf ears?

 Sweet Pea: I didn’t do anything.

 Me: Honey, if you don’t do anything, the mean kids will know you’re a target.